FudanDISC/ReForm-Eval/README.md

     --dataset_config datasets/configs/VisDial_val_v1.2.yaml \
 ```

 **Step 4:** Check the inference progress and results in the terminal.
-The accuracy, the format hit rate and instability can also be viewed in `output_dir/log.txt`.
+The accuracy, (the format hit rate or instability) can also be viewed in `output_dir/log.txt`.

 #### Method B